ned14/outcome/doc/md/04-tutorialC.md

-Outcome's `outcome<T>`, `result<T>` and `option<T>` assume the error type is hard coded to the C++ 11 standard error transport infrastructure, and because they hard code this they can make a series of optimisations in design for you the programmer to save boilerplate, at compile time and at runtime which an `expected<T, E>` implementation can not.
+Outcome's `outcome<T>`, `result<T>` and `option<T>` assume the error type is hard coded to the C++ 11 standard error transport infrastructure, and because they hard code this they can make a series of optimisations in API design for you the programmer to save boilerplate, at compile time and at runtime which an `expected<T, E>` implementation can not.
 To spell it out:
 - `option<T>` can be empty, or hold an instance of a type `T`.
 - `result<T>` can be empty, or hold an instance of a type `T`, or hold an instance of `error_code_extended`.